-The cost of a large shower remodel, such as a shower in a master bathroom featuring a walk-in shower, can start at $10,000 and increase from there.
-The overall cost can be impacted by added features and plumbing requirements, as well as any other additional upgrades you would like for your large bathroom.
+The cost of a large shower remodel, such as a shower in a master bathroom featuring a large walk-in shower, can start at $1,275 and increase from there.
+The overall cost can be impacted by added features and plumbing requirements, as well as any other additional upgrades you would like for your large or master bathroom.

 Large Shower Remodel